List of islands of China

-This is a list of islands of the People's Republic of China (PRC).
-Islands that are claimed by the PRC, including those under the control of the Republic of China and those disputed with other countries, are noted after the list.
+This is a list of islands of China.
+Islands that are claimed by China, including those under the control of the Republic of China (Taiwan) and those disputed with other countries, are noted after the list.

 Chinese characters that mean island

 The following is a list of Chinese characters (traditional and simplified) that mean 'island', preceded by the Hanyu Pinyin pronunciation in Mandarin Chinese.